Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Reduction skeleton

-\paragraph{Soundness of the reduction.} As mentioned, each variable $x$ will be represented by many variable pieces in the complete construction.
+As mentioned, each variable $x$ will be represented by many variable pieces in the complete construction.
 A difficulty is that conceivably, such a piece may not be placed in a way that encodes a value of $x$.
 Even if all the pieces happen to be placed such that they \emph{do} encode values of $x$, these values could be different and therefore not represent a solution to the formula $\Phi$.

-For a small number $\Delta\geq \delta$, we are going to introduce class of placements called \emph{aligned $\Delta$-placements}.
+For a small number $\Delta\geq \delta$, we are going to introduce a class of placements called \emph{aligned $\Delta$-placements}.
 These are defined from the canonical placements by relaxing the requirements a bit.
-In an aligned $\Delta$-placements, each variable piece must be placed so that it encodes a value, but it may slide $\Delta$ sideways from the middle placement instead of at most $\delta$ as for the canonical placements.
+In an aligned $\Delta$-placement, each variable piece must be placed so that it encodes a value, but it may slide $\Delta$ sideways from the placement encoding the value $0$ instead of at most $\delta$ as for the canonical placements.
 The requirements to the other pieces are likewise relaxed and will be given later.
-The values encoded by the variable pieces in an aligned $\Delta$-placement may therefore conceivably be outside the required range $[1/2,2]$.
+The values encoded by the variable pieces in an aligned $\Delta$-placement may therefore conceivably be outside the required range $[-\delta,\delta]$.
 The following lemma tells us that this is not the case for $\Delta$ sufficiently small.
 In fact, the existence of such a placement is enough to ensure that $\I$ has a solution.
-The number $\mu$ is the \emph{slack} of the construction defined as the area of the container $\cont$ minus the total area of the pieces $\p$, and as will be explained later, $\mu=O(n^{-296})$ in our construction.
+The number $\slack$ is the \emph{slack} of the construction defined as the area of the container $\cont$ minus the total area of the pieces $\p$, and as will be explained later, $\mu=O(n^{-296})$ in our construction.
 The number $g=O(n^4)$ is the number of gadgets.

-\begin{lemma}[Soundness] In an aligned $g\slack$-placement, all pieces representing a variable $x$ encode the value of $x$ consistently (i.e., they all encode the same value of $x$) and the value is in the range $[1/2,2]$.
-Furthermore, these values of the variables satisfy the addition and inversion constraints of $\Phi$. \end{lemma}
+\begin{lemma}[Soundness] Consider an aligned $g\slack$-placement and any variable $x$.
+There is a specific non-empty subset of the pieces representing $x$ that encode the value of $x$ consistently (i.e., they all encode the same value of $x$) and the value is in the range $I(x)$.
+Furthermore, these values of the variables satisfy the constraints of~$\Phi$. \end{lemma}

-In fact, it will follow from Lemma~\ref{lem:consistency} that every aligned $g\slack$-placement is canonical, but this is not important for our proof of Theorem~\ref{thm:Reduction}.
-The main work in proving the theorem will be to prove the following lemma.
+In fact, it will follow from \Cref{lem:consistency} that every aligned $g\slack$-placement is canonical, but this is not important for our proof of \Cref{thm:Reduction}.
+The remaining work in proving the theorem will be to prove the following lemma.

 \begin{lemma} Every valid placement is an aligned $g\slack$-placement. \end{lemma}